rkusa/pdfjs/docs/fragment.md

 - **underline** - whether to underline the text
 - **strikethrough** - whether to strikethrough the text
 - **link** - a URI the text should link to
+- **destination** - a name for a destination which could be used for document-local links
+- **goTo** - the name of the document-local destination the text should link to

 **Example:**